w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 included when validators have attested to having received [erasure coded chunks](./learn-parachains-protocol.md#erasure-codes) of the parablock data.
-Note [candidate receipts](#candidate-receipt) and not the parablocks themselves are included in relay blocks.
-Immediately after their generation and as soon as they enter the relay chain side, parablocks must be anchored to a relay chain block called **relay parent**.
+Note [candidate receipts](#candidate-receipt) and not the parablocks themselves are included in relay blocks (but for simplicity we just refer to parablocks as being included).
+From the time they are generated, parablocks must be anchored to a relay chain block called **relay parent**.
+The relay parent is an input to parablock candidate generation.
+It provides necessary context to build the next parablock.
 Note that the relay parent of a parablock and the relay block including that parablock are always different.

 ## Synchronous Backing

 Before diving into asynchronous backing, it is important to understand what synchronous backing is and what its main limitations are.

-In synchronous backing, parablock generation is tightly coupled to the relay chain's progression on a one-to-one basis.
-The following conditions must apply to get parablocks included into the relay
+In synchronous backing, parablock generation is tightly coupled to the relay chain's progression:
-chains:

 1. A new parablock can be produced after including the previous one (i.e. every 12 seconds).
+2. Context to build the next parablock is drawn from the latest included parablock ancestor
-2. The relay parent must be the latest relay chain block.
+3. The relay parent must be the latest relay chain block.

+Because of (1) parablocks can be generated every other relay chain block (i.e. every 12 seconds).
-3. Every parablock is backed in 6 seconds (one relay chain block), and included in the next 6 seconds (next relay chain block).
+Because of (2) generation of parablock `P` can only start when `P - 1` is included (there is no [pipelining](#pipelining)).
+Because of (3) execution time can take maximum 0.5 seconds as parablock `P` is rushing to be backed in the next 5.5 seconds (2 seconds needed for backing and the rest for gossiping).
+Every parablock is backed in 6 seconds (one relay chain block), and included in the next 6 seconds (next relay chain block).
 Time from generation to inclusion is 12 seconds.
 This limits the amount of data a collator can add to each parablock.

-Because of (1) parablocks can be generated every other relay chain block (i.e. every 12 seconds).
-Because of (2) generation of parablock `N + 1` can only start when `N` is included (there is no [pipelining](#pipelining)).
-Because of (3) execution time can take maximum 0.5 seconds as parablock `N + 1` is rushing to be backed in the next 5.5 seconds.

-The diagram below shows the pipelining table for asynchronous backing.
+Note that parablock generation will choose the most recently received relay block as a relay parent, although with imperfect network that may not be the same as the true most recent relay block.
+So, in general, if relay block `R` is the relay parent of parablock `P`, then `P` could be backed in `R + 1` and included in `R + 2`.

 ![sync-backing](../assets/sync-backing.png)

 From left to right, parablock P1 is anchored to the relay parent R0, backed into the relay chain block R1, and included in R2.
 After the inclusion of P1, collators can start generating P2 that must to be anchored to the relay parent R2 (showed with an `x`).
+Note that R2 will be the relay parent of P2 if P1 is included on the relay chain and gossiped to the collator producing P2.
 Because P2 is rushing to be backed in 6 seconds into R3, collators have only 0.5 seconds to generate it and present it to backing groups on the relay chain (tick mark `|` on the horizontal line after the `x` shows the deadline for parablock generation).
 P2 is included in R4, which will be used as a relay parent for P3 (not shown).
 After 24 seconds P1 and P2 are included into the relay chain.
 Note how collators can start new parablocks every 12 seconds, but only have 0.5 seconds to generate them.

 ## Asynchronous Backing